-Ris k Nature of risk litigation Str ategic Risks 1.
+Ris sk Nature of risk Mitigation Str ategic Risks 1.
 Economic Conditions Greater levels of economic activity typically drive greater demand for its products and services.
-There is a risk that economic global and regional instability and/or a deteriorating economic landscape reduces customer demand.
-Diversified business operations across a broad range of territor sectors.
-A number of classes of insurance law.
-Well-funded balance sheet and of Monthly and quarterly business are mandatory by cash generation. oversight and MI.
+There is a risk that economic global and regional instability and/or a deteriorating economic landscape reduces customer demand. ✓ Diversified business operations and specialisms across a broad range of territories and industry sectors. ✓ A number of classes of insurance are mandatory by law. ✓ Well-funded balance sheet and cash generation. ✓ Monthly and quarterly business oversight and MI.
 2. Insurance Market Conditions PIB derive most of its income from commissions and fees for broking and underwriting services.
-Commissions are typically based on insurance premiums and may vary significantly depending on market conditions whereby it may see declines in premiums which reduces its income.
-Diversified business operations across a broad range of territor sectors.
-Diversified range of insurance the companies markets and the Monthly and quarterly business carriers including Lloyds market.
+Commissions are typically based on insurance premiums and may vary significantly depending on market conditions whereby it may see declines in premiums which reduces its income. ✓ Diversified business operations and specialisms across a broad range of territories and industry sectors. ✓ Diversified range of insurance carriers including the companies markets and the Lloyds market. ✓ Monthly and quarterly business oversight and MI.
 3. Strategy & Change Management There are risks to the Group's strategy arising from changes in the external environment, such as markets, customer behaviour and political developments.
-There is a risk that PIB fails to execute IT, business, operational and integration change effectively, and that the resources available fail to match the change load and timing of change.
-Annual strategy and business delivered by the Group Execut and approved by the Board.
-Management by the Group oversight of the key risks undert: Audit, Risk and Compliance Com Dedicated Group Change functic Programme and project manage Oversight delivered by Group Ch Acquisition due diligence and processes.
-Integration 'play-book' and pro the Group Entity Rationalisatio Committee.
-Executive and aken by the Group mittee.
-In.
-Iment.
-Inge Committee.
-Irisk assessment Icess, overseen by
+There is a risk that PIB fails to execute IT, business, operational and integration change effectively, and that the resources available fail to match the change load and timing of change. ✓ Annual strategy and business planning process delivered by the Group Executive and overseen and approved by the Board. ✓ Management by the Group Executive and oversight of the key risks undertaken by the Group Audit, Risk and Compliance Committee. ✓ Dedicated Group Change function. ✓ Programme and project management. ✓ Oversight delivered by Group Change Committee. ✓ Acquisition due diligence and risk assessment processes. ✓ Integration 'play-book' and process, overseen by the Group Entity Rationalisation and Integration Committee.